-17 BAVO, "Introduction," in Urban Politics Now, Re-Imagining Democracy in the Neoliberal City ed.
+17. BAVO, "Introduction," in Urban Politics Now, Re-Imagining Democracy in the Neoliberal City ed.
 BAVO (Rotterdam: NAI, 2007), 7.

-18 Richard Sennett, Together: The Rituals, Pleasures and Politics of Cooperation (London: Penguin, 2013): 279.
+18. Richard Sennett, Together: The Rituals, Pleasures and Politics of Cooperation (London: Penguin, 2013), 279.

-19 Cristina Cerulli, "Mutually, Commonly," in TRANS LOCAL ACT: Cultural Practices Within and Across, ed.
+19. Cristina Cerulli, "Mutually, Commonly," in TRANS LOCAL ACT: Cultural Practices Within and Across, ed.
 Doina Petrescu, Constantin Petcou, and Nishat Awan (Paris: AAA/PEPRAV, 2010), 287-98, www.rhyzom.net.

-20 François Schneider, Giorgos Kallis, and Joan Martinez-Alier, "Crisis or Opportunity?
+20. François Schneider, Giorgos Kallis, and Joan Martinez-Alier, "Crisis or Opportunity?
 Economic Degrowth for Social Equity and Ecological Sustainability.
-Introduction to This Special Issue," Journal of Cleaner Production 18, n.
-6 (April 2010): 511-18. doi:10.1016/j.jclepro.2010.01.014; Elinor Ostrom, Governing the Commons: The Evolution of Institutions for Collective Action (Cambridge: Cambridge University Press, 1990); Marilyn Waring, If Women Counted: A New Feminist Economics (San Francisco: Harper & Row, 1988); Ernst F.Schumacher, Small Is Beautiful: A Study of Economics as If People Mattered (London: Vintage, 1993); Valentin Cojanu, "Georgescu-Roegen's Entropic Model: A Methodological Appraisal," International Journal of Social Economics 36, n.
-3 (2009): 274-86; Nicholas Georgescu-Roegen, The Entropy Law and the Economic Process (Cambridge, MA: Harvard University Press, 1971).
+Introduction to This Special Issue," Journal of Cleaner Production 18, no. 6 (April 2010): 511-18. doi:10.1016/j.jclepro.2010.01.014; Elinor Ostrom, Governing the Commons: The Evolution of Institutions for Collective Action (Cambridge: Cambridge University Press, 1990); Marilyn Waring, If Women Counted: A New Feminist Economics (San Francisco: Harper & Row, 1988); Ernst F.Schumacher, Small Is Beautiful: A Study of Economics as If People Mattered (London: Vintage, 1993); Valentin Cojanu, "Georgescu-Roegen's Entropic Model: A Methodological Appraisal", International Journal of Social Economics 36, no. 3 (2009): 274-86; Nicholas Georgescu-Roegen, The Entropy Law and the Economic Process (Cambridge, MA: Harvard University Press, 1971).

-21 Marilyn Friedman, What Are Friends For?: Feminist Perspectives on Personal Relationships and Moral Theory (Ithaca: Cornell University Press, 1994).
+21. Marilyn Friedman, What Are Friends For?: Feminist Perspectives on Personal Relationships and Moral Theory (Ithaca: Cornell University Press, 1994).

-22 J. K. Gibson-Graham, "Diverse Economies: Performative Practices for 'Other Worlds," Progress in Human Geography 32, n.
-5 (2008): 613-32. doi:10.1177/0309132508090821.
+22. J. K. Gibson-Graham, "Diverse Economies: Performative Practices for 'Other Worlds'" Progress in Human Geography 32, no. 5 (2008): 613-32. doi:10.1177/0309132508090821.

-It is in this context that the collaborations between universities and third sector actors, as collective endeavours within the city, can be seen as spaces of resistance and, as educators and designers, we can put forward multiple strategies to develop enabling frameworks as well as support and care systems at a range of scales and in various realms.23 Interdisciplinary collaborations with other civic actors are the ideal locus in which such enabling frameworks can be prototyped, tested and, crucially, sustained.
-The privileged in-between and hybrid nature of these collaborative efforts is an ideal condition for experimentation, making them vehicles through which political positions can be enacted within university curricula.
-Setting up a project, designing the extent of mutual exchanges, the partnerships, the research questions, all imply political choices, but they are also all "normal," accepted, activities, core to the delivery of innovative and competitive academic programs and, for this reason, they are not scrutinised, hindered or filtered out.
-On the contrary, collaborative and interdisciplinary projects in which universities work with external stakeholders and actors are often promoted as flagship initiatives, since their aims and the methods appear aligned with those of the engaged civic university24 - an attempt to reconcile market pressures and ethical stances within universities.
+23. Cristina Cerulli, "Abitare Insieme / Living Together".

+external stakeholders and actors are often promoted as flagship initiatives, since their aims and the methods appear aligned with those of the engaged civic university - an attempt to reconcile market pressures and ethical stances within universities.
 It could be argued that, because of their affinity with the objectives of the civic engaged university, collaborative projects with external partners are, potentially, an ideal place in which to resist and contest academic capitalism from within.
-This would also strongly characterise these projects as a particular form of Morrow's reconceptualisation activism, revealing values and potentials.25
+This would also strongly characterise these projects as a particular form of Morrow's reconceptualisation activism, revealing values and potentials.

 Furthermore, in the contemporary university context, where "human resources" are increasingly squeezed through narratives of excellence and impact, such collaborative projects are one of the few situations where time formally accounted as "teaching" can be actually also allocated to practice-based research activities.
 A separate challenge is how to have those research activities recognised as valid and "worthwhile."
-Contrary to the stance that creative research should be a tautology rather than an oxymoron, 26 designbased research is still marginalised within accepted academic research quality assessment frameworks.27
+Contrary to the stance that creative research should be a tautology rather than an oxymoron, design-based research is still marginalised within accepted academic research quality assessment frameworks.